The 30 Second Explainer

 What are the fees?

 1% in both modes.
 Solo: the fee output is part of the block's coinbase transaction itself.
 You can verify it on-chain; 99% goes straight to your address in the same block.
-Shared: 1% of pool earnings before the daily Lightning payout.
+Shared: 1% of your earnings, plus a small network-fee reserve (0.5%) that covers the Lightning routing cost of delivering your payout.

 When and how do I get paid?